What to consider when adopting a rescue dog?

 How to choose the right dog shelter?

-Before you choose a dog, you should select the dog shelter where they let you in.
+Before you choose a rescue dog, you should select the dog shelter where they let you in.
 There you can take a look at all dogs as well as around the environment and make the first contact with the dog you like.
-The local professionals should provide you all available information about the age of the dog, his health condition, the reason of arrival, lenght of stay in shelter or vaccination.
-They should also have a short interview with you as with a potential prospective owner of the dog.
+The local professionals should provide you all available information about the age of the dog, his health conditions, the reason of arrival, length of stay in shelter or vaccination.
+They should also have a short interview with you as with a potential new owner of that dog.
 Do not get scared, it means that the shelter really cares about the right placement for dogs.

-During your visiting you will have to answer a few questions, for example if you have a garden, children or any other animals.
+During your visit you will have to answer a few questions, for example if you have a garden, children, have an experience with pets or if you own any other animals.
 Regarding of your conversation a good shelter should find out which dog is the most suitable for you.
-You should have a possibility to take the dog for a walk and get to know him a little bit more outside of the shelter.
-The whole family, including the other dog's members, should visit the shelter with you.
+You should be able to take the dog for a walk and get to know him a little bit more outside of the shelter.
+The whole family, including the other furry members, should visit the shelter with you as well.